 On behalf of the Board of Directors, I am pleased to invite you to the Annual Meeting of Stockholders of Spanish Broadcasting System, Inc. ("SBS").
-The meeting will be held on Thursday, June 4, 2015, at the Pablo Raúl Alarcón Media Center, 7007 NW 77th Avenue, Miami, Florida 33166 at 2:00 p.m.
-Eastern Daylight Time (the "Annual Meeting").
+The meeting will be held on Wednesday, June 8, 2016, at the Pablo Raúl Alarcón Media Center, 7007 NW 77th Avenue, Miami, Florida 33166 at 12:00 Noon, Eastern Daylight Time (the "Annual Meeting").

-At the meeting, holders of our Class A and Class B common stock, will be asked to vote on the election of six members of the Board of Directors (the "Common Stock Directors") to serve until our next annual meeting of stockholders or until their respective successors are elected and qualify.
+At the meeting, holders of our Class A and Class B common stock, will be asked to vote: (1) on the election of six members of the Board of Directors (the "Common Stock Directors") to serve until our next annual meeting of stockholders or until their respective successors are elected and qualify; and (2) to approve, on an advisory basis, the compensation of our named executive officers.

-The Board of Directors recommends a vote "FOR" the election of each of the Common Stock Directors nominated to the Board.
-The proposal is described in detail in the attached Notice of Annual Meeting of Stockholders and Proxy Statement, which you are encouraged to read fully.
+The Board of Directors recommends a vote (1) "FOR" the election of each of the Common Stock Directors nominated to the Board and (2) "FOR" approval, on an advisory basis, of our executive compensation as described in this proxy statement.
+The proposals are described in detail in the attached Notice of Annual Meeting of Stockholders and Proxy Statement, which you are encouraged to read fully.
 We will also consider any additional business that may be properly brought before the Annual Meeting.

-Last year, holders of our Series B preferred stock elected two directors to the Board of Directors, pursuant to the Certificate of Designations governing the rights of the Series B preferred stock (the "Preferred Stock Directors").
+At our 2014 Annual Meeting of Stockholders, holders of our Series B preferred stock elected two directors to the Board of Directors, pursuant to the Certificate of Designations governing the rights of the Series B preferred stock (the "Preferred Stock Directors").
 The Preferred Stock Directors serve at the pleasure of the Series B preferred stockholders until such time that they resign, are replaced, or otherwise vacate the directorship or until the Series B preferred stockholders are no longer entitled to elect directors.
 Thus, they are not required to be voted upon at the Annual Meeting.

-The Board of Directors has fixed the close of business on April 9, 2015 as the record date for the determination of stockholders entitled to notice of and to vote at the Annual Meeting and at any adjournments or postponement thereof.
+The Board of Directors has fixed the close of business on April 11, 2016 as the record date for the determination of stockholders entitled to notice of and to vote at the Annual Meeting and at any adjournments or postponement thereof.